cloudant-labs/spark-cloudant/test/README.md

   ```
      export ACMEAIR_HOME=/mypath/acmeair-nodejs-master
   ```
-- Edit spark-cloudant/test/conftest.py, update the test_properties fixture.
-Note the cloudant credentials need to have rights to **create** and **delete** databases.
 - Go to spark-cloudant/test
 - Run `python -m helpers.dataload [options]` with one of the following arguments:
   - `-cleanup`  (Drop all test databases)